pkcarlislellc/papershaper/README.md

 For best results, invoke Paper Shaper from a start up script or as a Startup Application.

 To add new local/offline wallpaper(s), just drop a .jpg into the gallery.
-Papershaper will rescan the gallery folder and incorporate your addition.
+Paper Shaper will rescan the gallery folder and incorporate your addition.

 Operation:

 You do not need an external event launcher like cron or evolution calendar to update wallpaper from the local image gallery or random webcam.
-As a rule you launch with the command /usr/bin/papershaper or similar as a start up script or command when your computer starts.
+As a rule you launch with the command
+/usr/bin/papershaper or similar as a start up script or command when your computer starts.
 Adding a startup command varies from one Linux spin to another.
 Paper Shaper has been tested in, and runs beautifully in: KDE 4 (Kubuntu 12.04 LTS), Gnome 2 (CentOS 6 / RHEL 6), MATE (Fedora 20, Ubuntu MATE 18.04, Debian Buster).
 Use your GUI's process to add a startup command.

 Advanced usage is as follows:
 /usr/bin/papershaper [g | w | m ] [minutes]